-To capture entrainment by the optogenetic stimulation, we calculated the Pearson cross-correlation coefficient between the respective sinusoid and the resulting spike density, as a function of time lag between the two (Fig. 3B and S5A).
-We quantified the strength of entrainment as the peak-to-trough distance of the cross-correlation functions (Fig. 3B).
-Sinusoidal stimulation resulted in entrainment that increased with stimulation frequency to peak at 40 Hz and weakly decreased at 80 Hz (one-way ANOVA, p = 1.6E-9, $F{(4,295)} = 11.25$).
-The bandwidth of the preferential entrainment matches well the bandwidth found by varying excitation with ramps and gaussian stimulation, and the small fall-off at frequencies above the network resonance is in good agreement with previous modelling work (Sherfey et al., 2018).
+To capture entrainment by the optogenetic stimulation, we calculated the Pearson cross-correlation coefficient between the respective sinusoid and the resulting spike density as a function of time lag between the two (Figures 3B and S5A).
+We quantified the strength of entrainment as the peak-to-trough distance of the cross-correlation functions (Figure 3B).
+Sinusoidal stimulation resulted in entrainment that increased with stimulation frequency to peak at 40 Hz and weakly decreased at 80 Hz (oneway ANOVA, p = 1.6E-9, $F{(4.295)} =$ 11.25).
+The bandwidth of the preferential entrainment matches well the bandwidth found by varying excitation with ramps and Gaussian stimulation, and the small fall-off at frequencies above the network resonance is in good agreement with previous modeling work (Sherfey et al., 2018).

-Sinusoidal stimulation of different frequencies enabled estimation of neuronal response latencies by computing the slope of relative phases between the stimulation signal and the output MUA across stimulation frequencies (See Supplementary text for an expanded discussion of this method).
+Sinusoidal stimulation of different frequencies enabled estimation of neuronal response latencies by computing the slope of relative phases between the stimulation signal and the output MUA across stimulation frequencies (Figures S5B-S5F; see STAR Methods for an expanded discussion of this method).
 Figure 3C presents the relative-phase spectrum and reveals a strictly linear relationship, a signature of a fixed time lag.
 The slope of this linear relationship indicates a latency of 5.5 ms, in good agreement with previous reports (Boyden et al., 2005; Cardin et al., 2009).

-Optogenetic white-noise stimulation reveals causal role of gamma

-Finally, and crucially, we emulated input with a white-noise characteristic.
-White noise realizes continuously unpredictable values (innovation), and thus shows no autocorrelation i.e. no correlation with its own past or future.
-Thereby, time-lagged correlations between the optogenetically emulated neuronal input and the neuronal spike output cannot be due to time-lagged correlation within the input, but can be unequivocally attributed to a time-lagged correlation between input and output.
+Optogenetic white-noise stimulation reveals a causal role of gamma values (innovation) and thus shows no autocorrelation, i.e., no correlation with its own past or future.
+Therefore, time-lagged correlations between the optogenetically emulated neuronal input and the neuronal spike output cannot be caused by timelagged correlation within the input but can be unequivocally attributed to a time-lagged correlation between input and output.
 A time-lagged correlation between an experimentally controlled input and the observed spike output provides direct evidence for a causal role of the input.
 Importantly, white-noise stimulation enabled us to determine the causal roles separately for each frequency of the spectrum.
 That is, white-noise excitatory drive during recording of spike output allowed us to determine the directed transfer function of the observed network.